q3769/conseq4j/README.md

 # conseq4j

-A Java concurrent API to sequence the executions of related tasks while concurring unrelated ones.
+A Java concurrent API to sequence the asynchronous executions of related tasks while concurring unrelated ones.

 - **conseq** is short for **con**current **seq**uencer.

 ## User Stories

-1. As a client of the conseq4j API, I want to summon a thread/executor by a sequence key, so that I can sequentially execute all related tasks sequentially submitted with the same sequence key using the same executor; unrelated tasks with different sequence keys can be executed concurrently by different executors even when they are submitted sequentially.
+1. As an API client, I want to summon a thread/executor by a sequence key, so that I can sequentially execute all related tasks submitted sequentially with the same sequence key using the same executor; meanwhile, unrelated tasks with different sequence keys can be executed concurrently by different executors even when the tasks are submitted sequentially.
-2. As a client of the conseq4j API, I want to asynchronously submit a task for execution together with a sequence key, so that, across all such submissions, related tasks submitted sequentially under the same sequence key are executed sequentially; unrelated tasks of different sequence keys are executed concurrently even when they are submitted sequentially.
+2. As an API client, I want to asynchronously submit a task for execution together with a sequence key, so that, across all such submissions, related tasks submitted sequentially under the same sequence key are executed sequentially;
+   unrelated tasks of different sequence keys are executed concurrently even when the tasks are submitted sequentially.

-Consider using conseq4j when you want to achieve concurrent processing globally while preserving meaningful local execution order at the same time.
+Consider using conseq4j to achieve asynchronous concurrent processing globally while preserving meaningful local execution order at the same time.

 ## Prerequisite